SAIDINaimoudine/SAIDINaimoudine/README.md

 <h1> Naïmoudine SAIDI </h1>
-<p>Hello, I'am Naïmoudine a junior developer based in Grenoble, France.
+<p>Hello, I'am Naïmoudine a developer based in Grenoble, France.
 I am currently training as a full stack web developer.
 I really like coding and I'm excited by the though that I could do it for a living.</p>

 - 🔭 I’m currently working on projects for my portfolio</li>
 - 🌱 I’m currently learning Reactjs & tailwindcss</li>